Skip to main content

 Growth Hormone Axis Stimulation

-The strategy for addressing age-related (GH) decline is fundamentally different and relies almost exclusively on peptide-based stimulation.
+The strategy for addressing age-related growth hormone (GH) decline is fundamentally different and relies almost exclusively on peptide-based stimulation.
 Instead of injecting synthetic human growth hormone (HGH), which would suppress the pituitary’s natural output, specific peptides known as secretagogues are used.
 These molecules prompt the pituitary to release the body’s own GH.

 • Sermorelin ∞ This peptide is an analogue of Growth Hormone-Releasing Hormone (GHRH), the body’s natural signal from the hypothalamus to the pituitary to produce GH.
 It directly stimulates the somatotroph cells in the pituitary.